 That way, you’ll know, that by the time you have the buyer at the chasing sales quotes stage, that you are actually both on the same page.

-And you won’t need to do any chasing at all!
+And you might not even have to do any chasing at all!

 Stuck in a loop of following up sales quotes, chasing sales prospects who are avoiding you, distracting you from filling your sales pipeline, progressing good prospects through your sales funnel.